 Vitiligo affects 0.5–1% of the population, and occurs in all races.
-In half of sufferers, pigment loss begins before the age of 20.
-In one fifth, other family members also have vitiligo.
+It may be more common in India than elsewhere, with reports of up to 8.8% of the population affected.
+In 50% of sufferers, pigment loss begins before the age of 20, and in about 80% it begins before the age of 30 years.
+In 20%, other family members also have vitiligo.
 Males and females are equally affected.

-Even though most people with vitiligo are in good general health, some of them face a greater risk of having autoimmune diseases such as diabetes, thyroid disease, pernicious anaemia (B12 deficiency), Addison's Disease (adrenal gland disease) and alopecia areata (round patches of hair loss).
+Even though most people with vitiligo are in good general health, they face a greater risk of having autoimmune diseases such as diabetes, thyroid disease (in 20% of patients over 20 years with vitiligo), pernicious anaemia (B12 deficiency), Addison disease (adrenal gland disease), systemic lupus erythematosus, rheumatoid arthritis, psoriasis, and alopecia areata (round patches of hair loss).

-Melanin is the pigment that determines the colour of skin, hair, and eyes.
-It is produced in cells called melanocytes.
-If melanocytes cannot form melanin or if their number decreases, skin colour will become progressively lighter.
+Vitiligo is due to loss or destruction of melanocytes, which are the cells that produce melanin.
+Melanin determines the colour of skin, hair, and eyes.
+If melanocytes cannot form melanin or if their number decreases, skin colour becomes progressively lighter.

-The cause of vitiligo is not known but it is thought to be a systemic autoimmune disorder, although this has been disputed for segmantal vitiligo.
-There is a genetic susceptibility.
-New-onset vitiligo sometimes follows physical injury to the skin, such as sunburn, or emotional stress.
+The exact cause of vitiligo is unknown.
+It is thought to be a systemic autoimmune disorder, associated with deregulated innate immune response, although this has been disputed for segmental vitiligo.
+There is a genetic susceptibility and vitiligo is a component of some rare syndromes.
+The gene encoding the melanocyte enzyme tyrosinase, TYR, is likely involved.

 There are three theories on the cause of vitiligo: